wileyyugioh/zotmoov/README.md

 ### Automatic Subdirectories

-ZotMoov has an option to automatically move files into a subdirectory that corresponds to its collection. **Note that each file is only placed in one directory — files in multiple collections will not appear in multiple folders!**
+ZotMoov has an option to automatically move files into a custom subdirectory.
+By default it is `{%c}` which is by item collection.
+[Click here for the formatting options](https://github.com/wileyyugioh/zotmoov/blob/master/docs/WILDCARD_INFO.md)

 ### Bugs/Feature Requests